-Step inside Seneca Academy’s preschool classrooms and you will encounter the enthusiastic buzz of active, engaged learning.
-You will witness children happily working in small and large groups, individually, or one on one with their teachers: creating, cooperating, practicing, remembering, exploring, and solving problems.
+Step inside the classrooms of Seneca Academy’s preschool program and you will encounter the enthusiastic buzz of active, engaged learning.
+You will witness children happily working in small and large groups, individually, or one-on-one with their teachers: creating, cooperating, practicing, remembering, exploring, and solving problems.
 They may be measuring sand, investigating bugs, painting pictures, bouncing balls or listening to a story; our children spend their time here involved in productive, dynamic learning throughout the day.

 A child’s preschool years are a rich time of exploration, wonder, and growth.
 At Seneca Academy, we believe these foundational years are critical to developing young learners’ sense of independence, competence, and resilience.
 Through carefully planned and administered classroom environments, developmentally appropriate curriculum and activities, and inquiry-based teaching methods, our warm, nurturing teachers lead children to discoveries that allow them to thrive.

 While our students’ work may look like play, they are building a solid academic foundation both in and out of the classroom.
 Throughout the day, children have many opportunities to choose activities that are of personal interest.
 For example, teachers engage students in early literacy skills, such as letter recognition, phonemic awareness, and story comprehension through a variety of activities including dramatic play, music, and art.
 Students develop their number sense and problem-solving skills through the use of manipulatives such as building blocks, calendars, and puzzles.
 Regardless of the task, our teachers are skilled at differentiating activities in order to support each child’s growth within a nurturing environment.

 The Seneca Academy preschool curriculum is designed to stimulate thinking, engage children, and build competence.
 Our preschool curriculum covers six areas: language arts, mathematics and scientific thinking, social studies, the arts (music and visual arts), physical development and health, and personal and social development.
 Daily schedules include a balance of activities that are both child-directed and teacher-directed.
 On most days, we have outside play on one or two playgrounds, which are part of our National Wildlife Federation Certified Schoolyard Habitat.